Elections in Eritrea: National government

 "The electoral commission is handling these elections this time round so that may be the new element in this process.
 The national assembly has also mandated the electoral commission to set the date for national elections, so whenever the electoral commission sets the date there will be national elections.
-It’s not dependent on regional elections, although that might be a very helpful process.
+It's not dependent on regional elections, although that might be a very helpful process.

 Multipartyism, in general principle yes, it is there but the law on political parties has to be approved by the national assembly.
 It was not approved the last time.
-The view from the beginning was that you don’t necessarily need a party law to hold national elections.
+The view from the beginning was that you don't necessarily need a party law to hold national elections.
 You can have national elections and the party law can be adopted at any time.
-So in terms of commitment it’s very clear, in terms of the process it has its own pace, its own characteristics."
+So in terms of commitment it's very clear, in terms of the process it has its own pace, its own characteristics."

 President

 Isaias Afewerki was elected president of Eritrea by the national assembly in 1993.
-He has since been the de facto leader before independence with no legal opposition to his rule.
+He has been the de facto leader since before independence with no legal opposition to his rule.
 Presidential elections, planned for 1997, have never been held.